ElijaRock/git-guide/README.md

 $ git commit -m 'Added methods for telemetry'
 ```

 The commit message of the first command is "Added", while the commit message of the second command is "Added methods for telemetry".
+The messsage option will only take one argument.

 ### Navigation